Subscribe to updates

 Combatting Drugs Partnership Review

 Amolak Tatter provided an update on the supplementary grant for 2024-2025.
-Challenges were encountered in recruiting for a supporting commissioner role, leading to the engagement of a consultant to oversee specific work, including the development of a delivery plan for the Combatting Drugs Partnership (CDP), the drug market profile, and other commissioning tasks.
-The funding for the Drug and Alcohol Treatment and Recovery Improvement Grant (DATRIG) for 2025-2026 has been confirmed at the same level as the previous year, allowing for the continuation of current work.
-However, increases in National Insurance contributions and the cost of the living wage could impact service delivery, particularly from 2026-2027 onwards when providers may no longer be able to absorb these costs.
-Quarter four final returns will be submitted by the end of the month.
-Uncertainty remains regarding future funding beyond 2026-2027, which could affect the ability to sustain the current level of service delivery.
-A further update will be provided at the next CSP board meeting.
+Despite challenges in recruiting a supporting commissioner, a consultant has been engaged to work on specific tasks, including developing a delivery plan for the Combatting Drugs Partnership (CDP) and the drug market profile.
+The funding for the Drug and Alcohol Treatment and Recovery Improvement Grant (DATRIG) for 2025-2026 has been confirmed at the same level as the previous year, though potential implications of increased National Insurance contributions and the cost of living wage on service delivery were highlighted.
+Uncertainty regarding future funding beyond 2026-2027 was also noted.

 Multi-Agency Safeguarding Arrangements (MASA)

-The Multi-Agency Safeguarding Arrangements (MASA) are being updated in line with the Working Together
+The MASA is being updated following changes in the Working Together

 Schools Officers Update